unhingedporter/DataStructureMustKnow/javascript/domain/BehavioralQuestion.md

-* Did you gave any ideas in your past companies which actually made difference in product ?
+* Did you give any ideas in your past companies which actually made difference in product ?
-* Did you have any idea(tech) where higher management not agreed ?
+* Did you share any idea(tech) where higher management not agreed ?
-* What you done extra in your job ?
+* What you have done extra in your job ?
 * Let's assume that few of your teammates have taken unplanned leaves.
 How you will manage to deliver in the same timeframe ?
 * Let's assume that there is a production issue.
 What is the major blocker?
 * What did you learn apart from regular work in last 6 months ?
 How did it help you ?
 * Tell me client feedback about your optimizations.